pnpm/symlink-dir/README.md

 <!--/@-->

 * Uses "junctions" on Windows if "symbolic links" is disallowed.
 Even though support for "symbolic links" was added in Vista+, users by default lack permission to create them
-* If you prefer symbolic links in Windows, turn on the developer mode
+* If you prefer symbolic links in Windows, [turn on the Developer Mode](https://learn.microsoft.com/windows/apps/get-started/enable-your-device-for-development#activate-developer-mode)
 * Any file or directory, that has the destination name, is renamed before creating the link

 ## Installation